Picher, Oklahoma: Closure

-In April 2009, residents voted 55–6 to dissolve the Picher-Cardin school district; it graduated its final class of 11 in May.
-By 2009 the district's enrollment had dropped to a total of 49 students from approximately 343 students years prior.
-Remaining students were assigned to attend Commerce and Quapaw school districts.

 The city's post office was scheduled to close in July 2009, and the city ceased operations as a municipality on September 1, 2009.
 By June 29, 2009, all of the residents had been given federal checks to enable them to relocate from Picher permanently.
 The city is considered to be too toxic to be habitable.
 On the last day, all the final residents met at the school auditorium to say goodbye.
 As of November 2010, it was reported that Picher still had "one business and six occupied houses."

 Starting in January 2011, almost all remaining commercial structures were scheduled to be demolished.
-Gary Linderman, owner of the Old Miner's Pharmacy, said he would stay until the last resident left.
+Gary Linderman, owner of the Ole Miners Pharmacy, said he would stay until the last resident left.
+He died in 2015.

+The municipality of Picher was officially dissolved on November 26, 2013.
 By March 2014, standing abandoned buildings included the Picher-Cardin High School building, a Christian church, the mining museum, and a handful of mercantile buildings, as well as numerous abandoned houses.

-The municipality of Picher was officially dissolved on November 26, 2013.

 The Picher Mining Field Museum, which had been housed in the former Tri-State Zinc and Lead Ore Producers Association building, was destroyed by arson in April 2015.
 The museum archives had previously been sent to Pittsburg State University, and other artifacts had been sent to the Baxter Springs, Kansas Heritage Center and Museum.
 In March 2017 the often-photographed Christian church, which was originally a one-room schoolhouse, was also destroyed by fire.

-Gary Linderman, owner of the Ole Miner Pharmacy, was featured in the May 28, 2007, issue of People magazine in the Heroes Among Us article: "Prescription for Kindness".
+Gary Linderman, owner of the Ole Miners Pharmacy, was featured in the May 28, 2007, issue of People magazine in the Heroes Among Us article: "Prescription for Kindness".
 He vowed to stay as long as there was anyone left who needed him and to be the last one out of the city.
-He died on June 9, 2015, at the age of 60 from a sudden illness, which officially made Picher a ghost town and brought its population to 0.
+He died on June 9, 2015, at the age of 60 from a sudden illness.

 Meanwhile, the cleanup continues.
 On September 17, 2019, the EPA, in cooperation with the state of Oklahoma and the Quapaw Nation, released the Final Tar Creek Strategic Plan to advance the cleanup of the Tar Creek Superfund site.
 The EPA indicated while great progress had been made, much work was yet to be done, and the Plan was a commitment to accelerate the cleanup.